simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_configuration/LSN_24_object-service/object-service_ENU.md

 Service object
 ====================

-A "service" object is a Simplicity object whose data is based on a service call.
+A "service" object is a object whose data is based on a service call.
 The name of its table will be **service**.

 It is used to make a service call in order to obtain data without storing it in the Simplicity database.